Kaelio vs Omni: Which Is Better for Conversational Analytics

 Omni positions itself as a business intelligence platform that "combines the consistency of a shared data model with the freedom of SQL."
 Users praise its ability to help data teams focus on new projects while business users make faster decisions.
 The platform balances code-based modeling with self-service workbooks.

 Kaelio takes a different approach.
-Rather than replacing your existing data stack, it acts as a natural language interface that sits on top of your current infrastructure.
+Rather than replacing your existing data stack, the built-in data agent uses the governed context layer to give teams a natural-language analytics interface across their current infrastructure.
 This means Kaelio works with your existing semantic layers, transformation tools, and BI platforms while adding governed conversational access.

 The core question for buyers comes down to this: Do you need a new BI platform with conversational features, or do you need a conversational layer that enhances your existing analytics investments?